Jump toUpdate content

 Select the Dedibox to configure from the list and click Manage

 Click Customize in the side menu:

-For optimal performance it is recommended to use an internal disk as datastore.
+For optimal performance, we recommend you use an internal disk as datastore.

-Choose the payment method for the installation fees and validate your order:Note:
+Select the payment method for the installation fees and validate your order.Note:

-The disk will be installed within approximately one hour from the moment you placed the order.
+The disk is installed within approximately one hour from the moment you placed the order.